top of page

 The highest-return investment?
 Decluttering and professional staging.

 Remove personal items.
 Create neutral, spacious rooms.
-Let buyers visualise their life here.
+Let buyers visualize their life here.

 The Towers Terrace success story used professional styling.
 Cost: $1,800.
 Result: Multiple offers and $47,000 above reserve.